qiboteam/qibo/doc/source/getting-started/installation.rst

 Installing from source
 """"""""""""""""""""""

 The installation procedure presented in this section is useful when you have to develop the code from source.

 In order to install Qibo from source, you can simply clone the GitHub repository with

 .. code-block::

       git clone https://github.com/qiboteam/qibo.git
       cd qibo
-      pip install . # or pip install -e .
+      pip install .

 _______________________